McPrapor/android_device_coolpad_note3/README.md

 # HTC Desire 628 dual sim - AEX 5.x (Oreo 8.1.0)

-This branch is device for building of the Android Oreo 8.1.0 AOSP/AEX ROMs.
+This is device tree for building of the Android Oreo 8.1.0 AOSP/AEX ROMs.

 ---